 How important was it for you, as an executive, to also model new behaviors?

 It’s critical.
 For me, enforcing the process started with meeting with a PC only.
 Never a piece of paper.
-Regardless of whether you are in EMEA or America, we plug in and go.
+Regardless of what region you're in, we plug in and go.
 The ability to clearly provide a list of what needs to be done and drive consistency in approach was crucial.
 In other words, not allowing folks to work however they wanted to.

 How has being data-driven changed the conversation with your management teams?